AgileRL/AgileRL/docs/get_started/index.rst

    <h3 id="train-an-agent">Train an Agent</h3>

-Train an agent to beat a Gym environment
+Train an agent to beat a Gym environment.

 Before starting training, there are some meta-hyperparameters and settings that must be set.
 These are defined in ``INIT_HP``, for general parameters, and ``MUTATION_PARAMS``, which define the evolutionary probabilities, and ``NET_CONFIG``, which defines the network architecture.
 For example:

 .. collapse:: Basic Hyperparameters